-Somerset Academy Village Charter Middle School, #5002 governing board develops policies and procedures that promote the effective operation of the school that include clearly defined lines of authority, relationships and accountability which support the vision, purpose, beliefs and goals of the school as defined in the school's contract.
+Somerset Village Academy, #5004 governing board develops policies and procedures that promote the effective operation of the school that include clearly defined lines of authority, relationships and accountability which support the vision, purpose, beliefs and goals of the school as defined in the school's contract.
 It is the governing board's role to review, amend and establish new policies for the school at each meeting that are reviewed annually.
-This allows the governing body to exercise continuous and effective oversight of the school's operations.
-The Governing Board establishes the school's hierarchy of authority, defines rules and regulations required of all staff in the performance of their job. outlines benefits, and provides for evaluation of mentoring of all staff members.
+This allows the governing board establishes the school's hierarchy of authority, defines rules and regulations required of all staff in the performance of their job, outlines benefits, and provides for evaluation of mentoring of all staff members.
 The educational administration team provides the Governing Board with the school's policy manual each year for adoption at the annual board meeting.
-The adoption of the school policy manual by the governing board does not provide interference to the school administrative team in the accomplishments of its goals.
+The adoption of the school administrative team in the accomplishments of its goals.
 The governing board is provided with the orientation and training when they obtain their position and annually, when needed.
 The training is in compliance with the Florida State Department of Education and is procured by an approved state vendor.

-The Governing Board for Somerset Academy Village Charter Middle School, #5002 oversees business operations and sets policies for all the charter schools that fall under its domain.
+The Governing Board for Somerset Village Academy, #5004 oversees business operations and sets policies for all the charter schools that fall under its domain.
 At each meeting, the budget - expenditures and invoices - is reviewed and adjusted as needed to ensure that a balanced budget with a reserve is achieved at the end of each academic school year.
 The board also establishes and monitors work policies and procedures to ensure effective operation of each school, and promotes data analysis.
 The conclusions from the data obtained are analyzed, and through team collaboration with school administrators, plans are developed to drive continuous student growth.
 The principal reports to the governing board at each quarterly scheduled public meeting and at special public meetings called throughout the year.
 Each school has its own operations manual and handbooks for the teachers, students and parents that set guidelines for the day-to-day operations of the school.
 These manuals/handbooks, and their updates, are reviewed and approved by the governing board.

-Somerset Academy Village Charter Middle School, #5002 principal and governing board work as a collaborative team to maintain high achievement, outstanding performance and to ensure that each Somerset Academy Village Charter Middle School, #5002 student will meet or exceed proficiency.
+Somerset Village Academy, #5004 principal and governing board work as a collaborative team to maintain high achievement, outstanding performance and to ensure that each Somerset Village Academy, #5004 student will meet or exceed proficiency.
 Dialogues between governing board members and administrative staff occur at governing board meetings.
 The governing board provides guidance, insight and direction with assistance from the educational service and support provider (Academica).
-Together, Somerset Academy Village Charter Middle School, #5002 stakeholders focus on school programs, plans and policies to remove obstacles that may affect student and teacher safety and performance.
+Together, Somerset Village Academy, #5004 stakeholders focus on school programs, plans and policies to remove obstacles that may affect student and teacher safety and performance.